idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 # Drupal 7
 All D7 work is limited to maintenence on existing sites.
 Since the existing repos vary far and wide as to how and where they are set up, its best to consult the documentation on each specific project.

+## Notes on legacy setups

+### Gulp
+gulp was used as a task runner/compiler by the idfive front end team for several years.
+It is important to note that gulp tasks built several years ago do not play nice with newer node versions.
+Rather than reconfigure to use a newer gulp syntax, simply buse [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) to temporarily roll back to an older version of node.
+You may also need to physically pin the gulp version to an older one, in package.json, if not already done.